 Take a look at your own products and services.
 This is a great place to start because if someone looks for your product or service, they should find you and not your competitors.
 So begin with phrases that describe your product or service.

-Next, take a look at your website.
+Next, take a look at your web pages.
 Take note of the headers and subpage titles.
 It can help to use these phrases in your blog posts.
 The natural repetition of these phrases helps signal to Google and other search engines what your website is about.
+You should also use these phases as your backlinks on other websites.
+Look at your Google search performance.
+Add the search queries people use to find your website.

 Take a look at your competitors.
 What keywords do they target?
 If they’ve already done the work, then you can use this to your advantage.
 Not only will it save you time and effort, but it will ensure you’re in the same locations they are.